Introduction

 Discover the intention and inspiration behind The Heart of Design, and how Peter aims to empower a new wave of creatively confident and talented Muslims.

 Looking back, perhaps it was inevitable that I would become a designer.
-As an art-loving kid in the 80s and 90s, discovering computers at a time of major technological change, it’s easy to connect the dots backwards and see how I would find a career leading design projects around the world.
+After all, I was an art-loving kid in the eighties and nineties, embracing digital tools at a time of rapid change.

-It was maybe less obvious that I would embrace Islam in my early 20s and step into a spiritual journey, a path I could never have plotted or expected; but we plan and God plans, and surely God is the best of planners.
+It may be less obvious that I would embrace Islam in my early 20s and step into a spiritual journey, a path I could never have plotted or expected; but we plan and God plans, and surely God is the best of planners.

-This challenge wasn’t unique to me – many people I came to know struggled with this challenge.
-Many professionals shared how they felt out of alignment with their work.
+This challenge wasn’t unique to me; many people I came to know struggled with this feeling.
+Professionals shared how they felt out of alignment with their job or career path.
 Successful entrepreneurs and creative leaders who practised authentic spirituality were not easy to find (at least in the places I was looking at the time).

-So I set out with determination to sit with people who could help me find answers: scholars, seekers, creative elders, respected business leaders – and met with many kind, wise and patient souls who shared their nasihah with me (sincere advice).
+I set out with determination to seek out people who could help me find answers – scholars, seekers, creative elders, and respected business leaders – and met with many kind, wise, and patient souls who shared their nasihah (sincere advice) with me.

-Through their counsel, encouragement, friendship and example, I came to understand how the paths of entrepreneurship and faith, creative professionalism and spirituality, can come together in beautiful and profound ways.
-In fact, the alignment of these paths can become deeply transformational for both the individuals and the communities they serve.
+Through their counsel, encouragement, friendship, and example, I came to understand how the paths of entrepreneurship and faith, creative professionalism and spirituality, can come together in beautiful and profound ways.
+In fact, the alignment of these paths can become deeply transformational for the individuals and the communities they serve.

-It’s a framework that encourages us to adopt a perspective beyond financial metrics, user acquisition and attention.
+This framework encourages us to adopt a perspective beyond financial metrics, user acquisition, and attention.
 It invites us to discover deeper modalities and imaginative faculties within ourselves.

-Like any design journey, this is an ongoing process that requires iteration and improvement from diverse voices and perspectives.
+Like any design journey, this is a process that requires iteration and improvement from diverse voices and perspectives.
 Heart-Centered Design is an open, foundational concept and not a checklist or strict methodology.

-Together I hope you will join me in building and encouraging a new generation of creatively confident, spiritually-grounded designers, entrepreneurs and dreamers to serve humanity in the best way we can.
+I hope you will join me in fostering a new generation of creatively confident, spiritually grounded designers, entrepreneurs, and dreamers who will serve humanity as best we can.

-In these often-gloomy and uncertain times, I believe that we need to adopt this approach more than ever.
+In these often-gloomy and uncertain times, we need to adopt this approach more than ever.
 With a heart-centered, design-led approach to life and work, I believe the future is bright, insha’Allah.

 Bismillah, let’s begin.